Acupuncture for Chronic Pain

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your doctor.

-Is acupuncture safe for treating chronic pain?
+What prior data suggests that these acupuncture methods are safe for treating chronic pain?

 Jun Mao, MD, MSCE